Credit card funding is the process of using your credit card to add funds into a new bank account.

 Funding a new checking account or savings account with a credit card can provide some added financial benefits but isn’t without risks.

-For starters, you have to find the right credit card for making bank deposits without getting hit with cash advance fees (more on that later).
+For starters, you have to find the right credit card for making bank deposits without getting hit with cash advance fees.

 At the same time, you can meet the minimum opening deposit requirement for your new bank account.